Sleep generally worsens with age

 Regarding awakeness; if orexin levels (really orexin neuron firing rates) are above a threshold, we are awake; if they drop below that threshold, we go to sleep.
 It is like a flip-flop, it is a two state system.
 In narcolepsy, the firing balance of these neurons is too close to the threshold, and can drop into the sleep zone during normal activities nearly instantaneously; a very dangerous event.

 Serotonin and GABA (gama-aminobutyric acid) are neurotransmitters that activate the VLPO, which acts to inhibit orexin neurons to promote the transition to sleep.
-5-hydroxy tryptofan (5-HTP) is a precursor to Serotonin, and both GABA and 5-HTP readily cross the blood-brain barrier and are available as supplements at most vitamin stores.
+5-hydroxy tryptofan (5-HTP) is a precursor to Serotonin, and 5-HTP readily crosses the blood-brain barrier while GABA seems to find its way from our stomach to the brain via the Vagus Nerve pathway.
+Both are available as supplements at most vitamin stores.
 Once reaching the brain, 5-HTP converts to 5-hydroxy tryptamine (serotonin) and along with GABA influences the VPLO to throttle back the orexin system and permit sleep.

 The orexin system monitors a number of chemical messengers, and one important item, with regard to sleep, is histamine.
 Histamine influences many different processes (including allergic responses) and it activates orexin neurons, and will keep us awake.